Luis-Villegas/Python/Installation_Instructions.rst

     :align: center

 If you would like to run the express installatino, click **Install Now**.
-If yo u choose to do the custom installation, click **Customized Installation** and move down this page to Customized Installatino part.
+If yo u choose to do the custom installation, click **Customized Installation** and move down this page to *Customized Installatino* section.

 Install Now
 -----------